MikeDev101/RaspbianX/README.md

 * Lots of excess from the stock Raspbian Buster.
 I'm planning on rebuilding RaspbianX using Raspbian Buster Lite (just the OS), removing any old and unnecessary packages and programs.
 * Checking for compatibility with older Pis.
 I don't know how well RaspbianX will perform on older Pis yet.
-* Youtube pops and skips from time to time.
-Probably due to the bloat still present from the PIXEL desktop.
+* ~~Youtube pops and skips from time to time.
+Probably due to the bloat still present from the PIXEL desktop.~~ __Nope, just PulseAudio being trash.__
 * Some menus don't comply with the system theme.
 Trying to figure it out myself.